sebashack/spulido1-st0263/challenge2/README.md

 ## 4) Deployment on AWS cloud

-This project lab is deployed in a EC2 instance on the AWS academy cloud.
+This project lab is deployed in an EC2 instance (`spulido1-mom-grpc`) on the AWS academy cloud.
 The type of machine chosen for this project is a `t2.micro` with an Ubuntu-22.04 image:

 ![ec2-instance](./ec2-instance.jpeg)